 If all scripture is God’s Word, given by inspiration (2Ti 3:16), then we can’t pick and choose proof texts to prove a point while contradicting other verses; if our thesis is inconsistent with any portion of the Word of God, we haven’t proved anything.

-The nature of language is that it is often imprecise; words have different connotations in different contexts, so we must carefully consider both the local and global context of Scripture when wrestling with any particular text.
-God generally says things in many different ways, so when looking at one context on a topic, compare scripture with scripture and look carefully at related contexts, counter examples and proof texts.
+The nature of language is that it is often imprecise; words have different connotations in different contexts, so we must carefully consider both the local and the entire context of Scripture when wrestling with any particular text.
+God generally says things in many different ways, so when looking at one context on a topic, compare scripture with scripture and look carefully at related contexts and counter examples as well as proposed proof texts.
 In theology, a text out of context is a pretext.
 Just because a word can mean a certain thing, doesn’t mean it does mean this in a given context.

 We must also learn to reason correctly, to derive insight and wisdom from truth, leading us to more truth.
 (Lk 12:28) This is a learned skill, and not so common among us.
 We tend to feel more than we think, leaving our theology — our knowledge and beliefs about God — shallow and fragile.

 I find wholesome theology a rare thing; I’ve never yet read a doctrinal statement which did not, in my view, evidently violate some portion of the Word of God.
 I could certainly be wrong, most likely am somewhere, and would love to know where so I could correct it.
 But I’m not surprised at finding so little understanding of God in religion.
 So few seek to know Him as He is.
 (Php 2:21)